Mparaiso/mpm.express.rest/README.md

 		controller = new rest.Controller(app);
 		// set the adapter , the MongoDBAdapter needs a MongoDB Collection object controller.setAdapter(new rest.adapter.MongoDBAdapter(collection))
-		// call controller.handle to create all the routes needs for our rest api mainapp.use("/api/documents/controller.handler)
+		// call controller.handle to create all the routes needed for our rest api mainapp.use("/api/documents/controller.handler)
 		http.createServer(mainapp).listen(3000);
 	}